SIGNS OF THE TIMES: INTEGRATING EMOJIS, SYMBOLS, AND SOCIAL MEDIA IN THE 21ST CENTURY LITERACY LESSON

 SOCIAL MEDIA IS THE MOST CONSUMED FORM OF TEXT BASED READING MATERIAL ADULTS AGED 21 – 45 IN 2019

-Social media is undoubtedly an extremely popular form of modern communication.
-It is a quick, reliable way to reach large numbers of people in an instant.
-Your students are likely to need little encouragement in its use, making it a potentially useful tool in the classroom for reaching literacy-based objectives.
+Social media is undoubtedly a prevalent form of modern communication.
+It is a quick, reliable way to reach large numbers of people instantly.
+Your students likely need little encouragement in its use, making it a potentially useful tool in the classroom for reaching literacy-based objectives.

 If you prefer not to encourage the use of popular public social media platforms, there are other options that allow for more control such as Edmodo (known as the Facebook of education), or you could start a class group on Facebook and adjust the privacy settings accordingly…